Thomas Meade TwisdaleMay 19, 1920 ~ December 28, 2017 (age 97)

 Following his return to the US, he later elected to apply for Pilot Training and was sent to Randolph Field, TX.
 Later, his wife asked him to stop flying because they were expecting their first child.
 He then transferred to the Army Finance Corps.
 He later served as a Senior Instructor at the Army Finance School in Indianapolis, IN.
 He served in Korea in 1951 and 1952 as the Deputy Staff Finance Officer, Hq.
 8th US Army in Taegu and the Finance Officer of the 106th Finance Disbursing Section.
 Later served as the Deputy Staff Finance Officer in Orleans, France; Finance and Accounting Officer Landstuhl, Germany and Ft.
 Ord, CA; Office, Chief of Finance, Pentagon; and Staff Officer in Office of the Deputy Chief of Staff for Personnel.
 Appeared before the House and Senate Armed Services Committees in support of various military pay and allowance proposed Legislation.
 He retired in May 1971 with 29 years of service.
 He was recalled to Active Duty in January 1983 to serve as the Chief of the Army Unit of the Fifth Quadrennial Review of Military Compensation, retiring again on December 31, 1983.
 His decorations include two Legion of Merits, Meritorious Service Medal, Bronze Star, Air Medal, Purple Heart, two Army Commendation Medals, and the POW Medal.

 A funeral service will be held at the Ft.
-Myer Old Post Chapel followed by interment at Arlington National Cemetery at a later date.
+Myer Old Post Chapel followed by interment at Arlington National Cemetery Wednesday, June 20, 2018 at 1 p.m.
 In lieu of flowers, the family requests that a donation be made to The Tisch Brain Tumor Center https://tischbraintumorcenter.duke.edu/donate or Disabled American Veterans Charitable Service Trust https://cst.dav.org/donate/DonateNow.aspx

 The Preston Robert Tisch Brain Tumor Center